persalys/persalys/python/doc/user_manual/graphical_interface/deterministic_analysis/user_manual_deterministic_analysis.rst

 of the design of experiment.

 - The tab **Min/Max** summarizes the result of the design.
-The minimum and maximum values of the selected output is presented with the input values which has led to these extrema.
+The minimum and maximum values of the selected output are presented with the input values which has led to these extrema.

   .. image:: /user_manual/graphical_interface/deterministic_analysis/designOfExperimentMinMax.png